guest271314/NativeMessagingHosts/README.md

 - Send text or SSML to local eSpeak NG speech syntehsis engine, stream output to browser [native-messaging-espeak-ng](https://github.com/guest271314/native-messaging-espeak-ng)
 - Turn local PHP server on and off from browser [native-messaging-php](https://github.com/guest271314/native-messaging-php), see also [`deno-server`](https://github.com/guest271314/native-messaging-espeak-ng/tree/deno-server) branch in `native-messaging-espeak-ng`
 - WAT embedded in a Bash shell script [nm_c_wat.sh](https://github.com/guest271314/native-messaging-webassembly/blob/main/nm_c_wat.sh) (see usage note at [10.](https://github.com/guest271314/native-messaging-webassembly#readme:~:text=for%20WAT%20embedded%20in%20nm_c_wat.sh%20we%20use%20kill_wasmtime.sh%20to%20terminate%20wasmtime%20using%20polling%20of%20nm_c_wat.sh%20because%20process%20substitution%20keeps%20wasmtime%20running%20after%20the%20Native%20Messaging%20host%20is%20disconnected%20and%20exits.))
+- Full duplex streaming from and to the browser over HTTP/2 with `fetch()` and WHATWG Streams using Deno [fetch-duplex](https://github.com/guest271314/native-messaging-deno/tree/fetch-duplex)

 # License